JingyueZhang/PhD-Dissertation/README.md

 # PhD-Dissertation
-This repository includes Jingyue Zhang's Ph.D. dissertation entitled "Advanced Modeling and Forecasting Methodologies for Activity-travel Behavior Analysis".
-The dissertation includes three studies, abstract and scripts will be added for each of them
+This repository includes Jingyue Zhang's Ph.D. dissertation entitled "Advanced Modeling and Forecasting Methodologies for Activity-Travel Behavior Analysis".
+The dissertation includes three studies.
+The second and third studies are currently in progress, abstract and scripts will be updated soon.
 ## Dissertation documents include:
 * [DissertationProposal_Jingyue.pdf](DissertationProposal_Jingyue.pdf)
 * [DivideandCombineStudy_Abstract.txt](DivideandCombineStudy_Abstract.txt)